Quick and Easy Instant Pot Potato Soup

 I love their chicken and wild rice soup, their chicken noodle soup, and their baked potato soup.

-So, naturally, in my quest to make more of our meals at home, I began learning how to make homemade versions of many of my favorite soups.
+So in my quest to make more of our meals at home, I began learning how to make homemade versions of many of my favorite soups–but I wanted to keep things simple.

-For years, I made a different potato soup recipe, which we really liked.
-But more recently, I found this slow cooker potato soup recipe from Julie at Back to My Southern Roots.
+For years, I made a different potato soup recipe, which we really liked, but it required a bit more effort.
+So I got the idea for using frozen potatoes from this slow cooker potato soup recipe, and was hooked!

 Need a lighter potato soup option?
 Try my Instant Pot potato leek soup recipe or my Instant Pot broccoli and potato soup!